Ahmedniz/doctor_appointments_app/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a Doctor's appointment app built in Flutter framework.

+You just need to configure the firebase to run this flutter app

 A few resources to get you started if this is your first Flutter project: